-Although it is quite complex - touching almost every aspect of businesses and the economy - it's good to start making steps forward.
-We developed some very practical tools to get more circular.Switching to abundant natural energy resources like wind and sun, using only non-toxic materials in products, designing products for long term use and creating closed circles of material use is a huge task.
+We developed powerful practical tools to help your company to become more circular and cradle to cradle, with the potential to cut up to 50% on product costs1.
+It touches almost every aspect of your business.
+And it's the future, a superior and sustainable model.Switching to abundant natural energy resources like wind and sun, using only non-toxic materials in products, designing products for long term use and creating closed circles of material use is a huge task.
 Product design has partly influence on these aspects.
 A new way of thinking is required on marketing and corporate levels as well, new business models need to be explored.

 We take on the challenge and gained knowledge and experience in recent years.
 We seek for beauty, health, justice and profitability, inspired by cradle to cradle and circular design.
 The following three points form the core of our thinking about sustainability.